noobshow/terms/nab/au.md

 (i)	details of Your privacy policy and how You intend to deal with, or share, Personal Information obtained from and about the Cardholder; and

-(j)	a description of the measures You have to maintain the security of: (i) Cardholders’ account data; and (ii) any other information which, by notice, NAB requires You to display from time to time; and
+(j)	a description of the measures You have to maintain the security of: (i) Cardholders' account data; and (ii) any other information which, by notice, NAB requires You to display from time to time; and

 (k)	any other information required for the purpose of complying with Card Scheme rules.